Nets fall to Bucks despite Cam Thomas' 45 points

 “We got some good looks but that’s who he is,” Bridges said of Antetokounmpo.
 “That’s what makes it tough.
 His length and him being in the conversation for Defensive Player of the Year.
 Being weak side and being at the rim just causes a lot of trouble."

-The Bucks led in the fourth 108-99 but then Thomas started a 12-0 Nets run with a three-point play and ended it with a putback.

-It was a reminder Thomas was eager to test his play against Lillard, who finished with 21 points.
-In the third, Thomas even imitated Lillard’s tendency to shoot long threes by making a 30-foot shot with Lillard guarding him.
+Thomas even had a moment to one-up Lillard, who scored 21 points.
+In the third quarter, he took a 30-foot three-pointer, a shot Lillard often takes and makes, and made it with the Bucks guard guarding him.

-But Lillard made his statement at the end with three free throws to close the game.
-Something Thomas, Bridges and the Nets couldn’t do like they did closing out the Heat and Bulls last week.
+But Lillard got the last word with three free throws in the final 30 seconds.
+It was something Thomas, Bridges and the Nets couldn’t do like they did closing out the Heat and Bulls last week.